galakurpi/lightweight_crm/docs/frontend_documentation.md

 - Danger: #ff7675 (red)
 - Text: #2d3436 (dark gray)
 - Background: #f8f9fa (light gray)
+- Supports both light and dark color schemes via theme toggle
+- Theme is managed with CSS custom properties and transitions for a smooth experience

+**User Experience:**
+- Theme preference is stored in localStorage and applied on future visits
+- All UI components adapt colors and backgrounds based on the selected theme

 **Typography:**
 - Font Stack: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto